Bill Hartack: Death

-On November 26, 2007, Hartack was found dead from an apparent heart attack in a cabin at a camp near the town of Freer, Texas.
+On November 26, 2007, two weeks before what would have been his 75th birthday, Hartack was found dead from an apparent heart attack in a cabin at a camp near the town of Freer, Texas while on a hunting vacation.

 Legacy

 The Bill Hartack Charitable Foundation was established to honor a racing legend and icon and to continue in his name contributions to the industry he dearly loved - Thoroughbred racing.
 More information can be found at billhartackfoundation.com.